 ROI-based (return on investment) valuation method

 This approach values your business in accordance with the potential ROI it could generate for a prospective investor.
-To get your ROI figure, you divide the portion of the company that you’re selling by the percentage that the investor wants to buy.
+To get your ROI figure, you divide the portion of the company you’re selling by the percentage that the investor wants to buy.
+For instance, if you’re asking $300,000 in exchange for 30% of your business, you will divide the figure by the percentage offered.
 To keep investors happy with this valuation approach, you also need to be able to tell them how long you expect it to be until they can receive a return on their investment.

 Both the market value and the ROI-based valuation methods are inherently subjective and rely on the market, which is in a constant state of flux.
 If you decide to opt for either of these approaches, do so in combination with at least one other method, preferably a more objective one to give yourself a more substantial sense of your business’ value.